-2.2.
-CUDA Toolkit Versions
+2.1.
+CUDA Versions

-The PGI compilers use NVIDIA's CUDA Toolkit when building programs for execution on an NVIDIA GPU.
-Every PGI installation package puts the required CUDA Toolkit components into a PGI installation directory called 2019/cuda.
+The NVIDIA HPC compilers use components from NVIDIA's CUDA Toolkit to build programs for execution on an NVIDIA GPU.
+The NVIDIA HPC SDK installation package installs bundled CUDA Toolkit components into an HPC SDK installation subdirectory, and typically supports the last 3 released versions of the CUDA Toolkit.

 An NVIDIA CUDA driver must be installed on a system with a GPU before you can run a program compiled for the GPU on that system.
-PGI products do not contain CUDA Drivers.
+NVIDIA HPC SDK products do not contain CUDA device drivers.
 You must download and install the appropriate CUDA Driver from NVIDIA.
-The CUDA Driver version must be at least as new as the version of the CUDA Toolkit with which you compiled your code.
+The CUDA Driver version must be at least as new as the CUDA version with which you compile your code.

-The PGI tool pgaccelinfo prints the driver version as its first line of output.
+The NVIDIA HPC SDK utility nvaccelinfo prints the driver version as its first line of output.
 You can use it to find out which version of the CUDA Driver is installed on your system.

-PGI 19.3 includes the following versions of the CUDA Toolkit:
+The NVIDIA HPC SDK 20.11 includes components from the following versions of the CUDA Toolkit:

-- CUDA 9.2

-- CUDA 10.0

 - CUDA 10.1

+- ► CUDA 10.2

+- CUDA 11.0

-You can let the compiler pick which version of the CUDA Toolkit to use or you can instruct it to use a particular version.
-The rest of this section describes all of your options.
+You can let the compiler choose which version of CUDA to use based on the configuration of your system, or you can force it to use a particular version using the -gpu command-line option.

-If you do not specify a version of the CUDA Toolkit, the compiler uses the version of the CUDA Driver installed on the system on which you are compiling to determine which CUDA Toolkit to use.
-This auto-detect feature was introduced in the PGI 18.7 release; auto-detect is especially convenient when you are compiling and running your application on the same system.
-In the absence of any other information, the compiler will look for a CUDA Toolkit version in the PGI 2019/cuda directory that matches the version of the CUDA Driver installed on the system.
-If a match is not found, the compiler searches for the newest CUDA Toolkit version that is not newer than the CUDA Driver version.
-If there is no CUDA Driver installed, the PGI 19.3 compilers fall back to the default of CUDA 9.2.
+If you do not specify a version of CUDA on the command line, the compiler uses the version of the CUDA Driver installed on the system on which you are compiling to determine which CUDA version to use.
+In the absence of any other information, the compiler will look for a CUDA toolchain version in the /opt/nvidia/hpc_sdk/target/cuda directory that matches the version of the CUDA Driver installed on the system.
+If a match is not found, the compiler searches for the newest CUDA toolchain version that is not newer than the CUDA Driver version.
+If there is no CUDA Driver installed, the compilers fall back to the default of CUDA 10.1.